UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 We utilize the fact that scientific papers are generally divided into a grid like structure to motivate an algorithmic replacement for region proposals, which we call the grid proposal algorithm.
 Given a png image as input, the initial step is to first transform the $3 x N x M$ image into an $N x M$ binary matrix, where an element in the matrix is 1 if the corresponding pixel in the original image is not white, and 0 if it is.

-Given this binary matrix, we iterate over the matrix columnwise and find the top and bottom coordinates of all blocks consisting of only 0 and are of at least size $K x M$, where $K$ is an adjustable parameter (we set $K = 25$) and $M$ is the width of the image.
+Given this binary matrix, we iterate over the matrix column-wise and find the top and bottom coordinates of all blocks consisting of only 0 and are of at least size $K x M$, where $K$ is an adjustable parameter (we set $K = 25$) and $M$ is the width of the image.
 The space in between each of these white space blocks are our initial rows.

 For each of these intial rows, we attempt to determine the number of columns $C$ within the row.
 We enumerate $C$ from 1 to 5, and check each of the column positions for an $H x W$ vertical block of whitespace, where $W$ is a set parameter (we set $W$ to 10) and $H$ is the height of the block.
 Each column position is the appropriate fraction of the row.
 For example, if $C=4$ we check if the whitespace block exists $\frac{1}{4}$, $\frac{1}{2}$, and $\frac{3}{4}$ of the way through the row.
 We then take the max $C$ that successfully partitions the row.
 We then divide the row into blocks according to the column separations.